Skip to content

 Panama is the other country in Central America with a professional baseball league.
 Probeis is a tiny league, made even tinier during the pandemic, when the Toros de Herrera folded, turning a four-team league into a three-team league.

-Despite the tiny size of the Panamanian league and the problems caused by the pandemic, baseball in Panama remains popular and competitive.
+The remaining teams in Probeis are the Chiriqui Federales from David, Panama Metro from Panama City, and the Aguilas Metropolitanas also from Panama City.
+Despite the tiny size of the Panamanian league, baseball in Panama remains popular and competitive.
 Everyone wants their team to play in the Caribbean series.

-You won’t find professional leagues and baseball stadiums, but you will find a game, if you want to watch, and a team if you want to play.
-The large number of Nicaraguans living in Costa Rica make baseball popular in that country (head to Sabana Park in San Jose of a weekend to see what we mean), while you’ll also find the sport played in El Salvador and Honduras.
+Outside Nicaragua and Panama, baseball has somewhat of a following elsewhere in Central America.
+You won’t find professional leagues and baseball stadiums, but you will find a game if you want to watch and a team if you want to play.
+The large number of Nicaraguans living in Costa Rica make baseball popular in that country (head to Sabana Park in San José of a weekend to see what we mean), while you’ll also find the sport played in El Salvador and Honduras.
+If you’re looking for baseball in Central America, you’ll find it at some level, no matter where you are.

 CA Staff